 This is my reclining wheelchair.
 When I was not in my bed, I was in this contraption.
 By the time this photo was taken, I had already gained back the 30 lbs I had lost thanks to some healthy doses of bison bone broth.
 I do not have pictures previous to this time because before then, my family and doctors did not think I would make it, and we didn’t want to remember that time.

 Even though I have lived an entire decade with debilitating illness, it already feels like a lifetime ago.
 These days, my husband Kevin and I just get to fully enjoy raising our son who is 2 years old now.
 We hike twice a week and often combine our outings with photography trips.
 If you like, you can even view Kevin’s photography here for fun.
 And yes, I am the one that carries our toddler on hikes.
 My husband has the camera gear to carry after all.
 And who knows, perhaps soon we may want our little boy to have a brother or sister for company!
 Only time will tell!

-Many refer to my recovery as a miracle, but I think the real miracle is that my recovery occurred via the DNRS Program, a method that can be given to others so they can experience their own miracle of recovery.
+Many refer to my recovery as a miracle, but I think the real miracle is that my recovery occurred via the DNRS Program, a method that can be offered to others so they can experience their own miracle of recovery.
 In the end, the conditions my doctors and I long thought were life-long sentences, are turning out not to be…anymore.

 Hopeful in your recovery,